silegrand/assistiv_cloud/README.md

 Key positions:
 - Population intelligence only — outputs end in a question for a clinician, never a diagnosis
 - No patient identifiers at any stage of the pipeline
-- All data sources are open, approved, and cited in-tool
+- All data sources are open, approved and cited in-tool
 - FEP scores are modelled, not clinically validated — stated explicitly on every relevant page
 - June 2026 recalibration event (Thanet 61→77, Maidstone 60→37, Swale →31) was a model update, not a real-world change — flagged in the briefing and history tools

 ---

-## Advisory
+## Advisory board

 - **Professor Ann Netten** — ASCOT creator, University of Kent.
 Confirmed methodological originality.
 - **Professor John Jerrim** — Quantitative social statistics, UCL.